Cerenaut/agi/README.md

 The code includes a simple graphical UI, an interprocess layer for distributed coordination and communication, and base classes for the entities that you need for building an AGI experiment.
 We also include implementations of many algorithms from the AI and ML literature.

 For an introduction to the content and purpose of this repository, see the [Wiki](https://github.com/ProjectAGI/agi/wiki).
-Motivation, results, ideas and other natural language stuff is on our [website](https://agi.io) and in particular our [blog](https://blog.agi.io).
+Motivation, results, ideas and other natural language stuff is on our [website](https://agi.io).
 Additional technical documentation and tips can also be found in the [docs](./docs) directory.

 The remainder of this file contains technical information for setting up and using the code in this repository.